mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~

 The secret of any other node in the tree is derived from its parent's secret
-using a call to Derive-App-Secret.
+using a call to DeriveAppSecret.

 ~~~~
-Derive-App-Secret(Secret, Label, Node, Generation, Length) =
+DeriveAppSecret(Secret, Label, Node, Generation, Length) =
     ExpandWithLabel(Secret, Label, ApplicationContext, Length)

 Where ApplicationContext is specified as: